Elastic Bayesian Model Calibration: Acknowledgment

 \section{Acknowledgment}

 This paper describes objective technical results and analysis.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
-This work was supported by the Laboratory Directed Research and Development program at Sandia National Laboratories; a multi-mission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.
+This work was supported by the NA-22 program, the Advanced Simulation and Computing program, and Laboratory Directed Research and Development program at Los Alamos National Laboratory and Sandia National Laboratories.
+Sandia National Laboratories is a multi-mission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.